Introduction

 - Configuration: Adjust the settings within the software to align with the specifications of the connected ECG devices, including the sampling rate and input parameters.

-- Calibration: Conduct a calibration test to confirm that the system accurately captures ECG signals.
+- Calibration: Conduct a test to confirm that the system accurately captures ECG signals.
 Follow the calibration procedures detailed in the user manual to ensure precision.

 Conduct ECG Analysis Using MaxYield™ for Arrhythmia Detection